 The team at McAlister & Co certainly hope so.
 It should be a time of year for relaxing and enjoying some downtime, dinner and drinks with all your favourite friends and family.
-But for far too many of us, work commitments and concerns are too all-encompassing, and it can be tough to let go over the festive period.
+Unfortunately, for a large number of business owners, work commitments and concerns are too all-encompassing, and it can be tough to let go of these over the festive period.

-There are almost 5.5 million SMEs in Britain, with them accounting for over 99% of all businesses here in this country.
-So we are talking about a lot of people suffering due to business worries and workload.
+There are almost 5.5 million SMEs in Britain, with them accounting for over 99% of all businesses here in this country – that is sadly a lot of people suffering due to business worries and workload.

-“I find that business leaders often struggle to strike this work/life balance, sometimes feeling guilty about ‘downtime’ despite very much wanting to spend time with loved ones.”
+“I find that business leaders often struggle to strike this work/life balance, sometimes feeling guilty about ‘downtime’ despite very much wanting to spend time with loved ones.

 “Not getting that time off can be extremely detrimental, and I welcome this research which shows the true extent of the problem which we can work together as a single business community to tackle.”

 “Christmas is an important time of year for many reasons, not least that it is one of the few times when there is potential for the majority of people in Britain to relax with family and friends.
-This is particularly important for SMEs who often work extremely long and lonely hours."
+This is particularly important for SMEs who often work extremely long and lonely hours.